davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 northeast Syrtis Major, a region with a rich and multifaceted geological history.

-If the Mars 2020 mission can employ direct observations of Jezero and its surroundings to answer questions posed by regional contextual studies, we will develop a much richer accounting of the history and fate of water (and _perhaps_ life) on early Mars.
+If the Mars 2020 mission can employ its direct observations in and around Jezero Crater to probe the broader history of the northeast Syrtis region, we will develop a much richer accounting of the history and fate of water (and _perhaps_ life) on early Mars.